strapi/documentation/user-docs/latest/content-manager/introduction-to-content-manager.md

 Right above the list view table, on the right side of the interface, a settings button <Fa-Cog /> is displayed.
 It allows to access the configurations that can be set for the list view of your collection type (see [Configuring view of content type](../content-manager/configuring-view-of-content-type.md)), and to choose which fields to display in the table.

 ::: tip NOTE
-Configuring the displayed field of the table in the way detailed below is only temporary: the configurations will be resetted as soon as the page is refreshed or when navigating the admin panel outside the Content Manager.
+Configuring the displayed field of the table in the way detailed below is only temporary: the configurations will be reset as soon as the page is refreshed or when navigating the admin panel outside the Content Manager.
 For permanent configurations, please refer to [Configuring view of content type](../content-manager/configuring-view-of-content-type.md).
 :::

 ![Displayed fields in the settings of a list view in the Content Manager](../assets/content-manager/content-manager_displayed-fields.png)